 Birdscaping focuses on offering a combination of food, shelter, water and places where birds can safely raise their young.

 Attracting a variety of birds takes a variety of foods.
 The best way to provide that food is through vegetation that produces nuts, berries, fruits, seeds and nectar.
 You can supplement the plants you have with feeders.

 Depending on the species, anything from small shrubs to brush piles to mature trees will provide that shelter, so having several types will serve the needs of many birds.
 Use plants that are native to our local climate and suitable for your yard’s type of soil.

 Having a clean source of water will also attract a wider variety of birds.
 Birds need water just as much as they need food, because their high metabolic rate and respiratory system drains moisture from their bodies quickly.
 Birds use water for more than just a thirst quencher; they also use it for bathing and preening their feathers.
 Clean feathers are important for birds’ health and optimum flying ability.

 The final element ensures the viability of your yard as an ongoing habitat.
-People seek out the perfect neighbourhoods in which to raise their children, and birds do the same.
 As more natural habitat is destroyed, it’s important that we provide usable replacements such as nesting boxes.